-Daniela holds an MFA in Art Writing from Goldsmiths University of London.
+She holds an MFA in Art Writing from Goldsmiths, University of London.

+Recent projects include readings and presentations at Sculpture 1 and Sculpture 2 curated by David Toop and Rie Nakajima; the Ephemeral Sustainability conference, Lydgalleriet, Bergen; the Writing Sound Symposium, SARU, Oxford Brookes University; the Sound Art Theories Symposium, School of the Art Institute of Chicago.
 Her essays have been published in books and exhibition catalogues internationally, on Koenig Books, Errant Bodies Press and raster-noton among the others.
-Her articles and reviews have appeared in The Wire, frieze.com, Organised Sound, MusicWorks, The Journal of Sonic Studies.
+Her articles and reviews have appeared in The Wire, The Los Angeles Review of Books, frieze.com, Organised Sound, MusicWorks, The Journal of Sonic Studies.

 Prior to her move to London, Daniela worked in Rome, Italy as a journalist and curator specialising in Sound Art, producing and curating projects for museums and public institutions such as the National Gallery of Modern Art, Rome and the British School at Rome.
-Between 2000 and 2008 she was contributing editor of Blow Up music magazine, for which she also wrote a monthly column on sound and the arts entitled Eyes Wide Shut.
-She has published two books in Italian, Scultori di Suono (Sculptors of Sound), 2005, and The Edge Of The World, 2008.
+She was contributing editor of Blow Up music magazine, for which she wrote a monthly column on sound and the arts.